-The EN1501 and EN1501-XL require the following input specifications for compatibility with the meter:
+The EN1501 requires the following input specifications for compatibility with the meter:

-- A dry contact such as a reed switch. - The pulse width of a switch output when it is activated must be greater than or equal to 10ms. - A maximum rate of six pulses per second. - Closed impedance of the pulser mechanism must be smaller than 1k ohm. - Open impedance of the pulser mechanism must be greater than five megohms.
+- · A dry contact such as a reed switch. - The pulse width of a switch output when it is activated must be greater than or equal to 10ms. - · A maximum rate of six pulses per second. - Closed impedance of the pulser mechanism must be smaller than 1k ohm. - Open impedance of the pulser mechanism must be greater than five megohms.